French soldier killed in Mali suicide bombing

 "A speeding vehicle approached.
 We opened fire, stopping the vehicle 10 metres from where we were.
 But the terrorist activated his explosive charge," he said.

 Seven French soldiers were wounded in the blast, three seriously, Jaron said.
-His is the ninth French death since Paris intervened in its former colony in January 2013.
+The death was the ninth for France since it intervened in its former colony in January 2013.

 There was no immediate claim of responsibility for the attack.